SyncfusionExamples/How-to-count-checked-nodes-of-WF-TreeViewAdv/README.md

 # How to count all checked nodes of WinForms TreeViewAdv?

+## About Sample
+This sample provides the demo on how to get the count for all checked nodes [WinForms TreeViewAdv](https://www.syncfusion.com/winforms-ui-controls/treeview).

 You can get the count for all checked nodes in [WinForms TreeViewAdv](https://www.syncfusion.com/winforms-ui-controls/treeview) control by using [CheckedNodes](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TreeViewAdv.html#Syncfusion_Windows_Forms_Tools_TreeViewAdv_CheckedNodes) property.
 Refer the below code for your reference.

 **C#**